SeriNizam/Seri/cryptography/Practical Test 20%/Practical Test 2/walkthrough.md

 The file we download just now is a zip file, therefore we need to extract it

 Open the 7 Zip app.
-This app is a file archiver utility that allows user to
+This app is a file archiver utility that allows user to:

 - compress files
 - extarct files